BennetMontgomery/TumorNet/README.md

 ## Planned Features
 The following features are planned for the immediate future:
-* Scripts for easily customizable validation and prediction
+* Script for one-off prediction
 * A script for easy dataset fetching
 * Automatic input scaling to match expected image size